 Group 3 Machine and Intelligence Written English examinations Applicants must provide at the time of application their original TOEFL or TOEIC scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
 The scoresheet is the Examinee's Score Record in the case of TOEFL, and the Official Score Certificate in the case of TOEIC.
-When submitting the TOEFL Official Score Report, please ensure that the U.S. ETS sends it to GSIS by the fina day of application.
+When submitting the TOEFL Official Score Report, please ensure that the U.S. ETS sends it to GSIS by the final day of application.
 (For mailing, GSIS's DI code is 2149.)
 Applicants whose native language is English should contact GSIS on an individual basis.
-Mathematics A 1 March 10:30-12:00 (Meeting time 10:00) Differential and integral calculus, linear algebra, vector analysis, ordinary differential equations Mathematics B 1 March 13:30-15:00 Fourier series and transform, Laplace transform, partial differential equations Specialized subjects 2 March 9:00-12:00 (Meeting time 8:30) (Select two out of the following eight subjects.
+With the exception of applicants whose native language is English, if an applicant cannot provide an original score report from the TOEIC public test, the application request will not be accepted.
+(However, if the applicant is submitting a scoresheet of the TOEIC public test, it can be accepted after the application period.
+In such a case, unless the original scoresheet is submitted by the deadline, the applicant will be classified as having "failed.")
+Mathematics A 4 March 10:30-12:00 (Meeting time 10:00) Differential and integral calculus, linear algebra, vector analysis, ordinary differential equations Mathematics B 4 March 13:30-15:00 Fourier series and transform, Laplace transform, partial differential equations Specialized subjects 1 March 9:00-12:00 (Meeting time 8:30) (Select two out of the following five subjects.
 Applicants are required to give prior notice of the subjects they have chosen.)
-Thermodynamics, fluid mechanics, material dynamics, mechanical dynamics, control engineering, material physics, electromagnetics, and quantum mechanics Oral 3 March Applicants will be notified of the meeting time separately. examination Only those who have passed the written examination or who were exempt from that examination will be eligible for the oral examination.
-Applicants must speak for approximate 10 minutes on the education they received at their former university or their graduation thesis (including theses under production).
+Thermodynamics, fluid mechanics, material dynamics, mechanical dynamics and control engineering.
+Oral 6 March Applicants will be notified of the meeting time separately. examination Only those who have passed the written examination or who were exempt from that examination will be eligible for the oral examination.
+Applicants must speak for approximately 10 minutes on the education they received at their former university or their graduation thesis (including theses under production).
 (PC projectors can be used.)
 On the day of the examination, bring 13 copies of materials related to your presentation (presentation outline, diagrams, etc.; A4 size).
-Overseas students who undertook their undergraduate studies at Tohoku University do not need to give a presentation, but they will be asked about their (expected) graduation research and their research goals after admission, etc. (expected) graduation research and then research goals after admission, etc. Group 4 Civil Engineering Written English examinations Applicants must provide at the time of application their original TOEFL or TOEIC scoresheet from an examination taken no more than two years before the first day of the entrance examinations.
-The scoresheet is the Examinee's Score Record in the case of TOEFL, and the Official Score Certificate in the case of TOEIC.
-When submitting the TOEFL Official Score Report, please ensure that the U.S. ETS sends it to GSIS by the final day of application.
-(For mailing, GSIS's DI code is 2149.)
-Specialized subjects 1 March 13:00-15:00 Select four questions from the following 17 questions on 8 subjects.
-1. Mathematics (differentiation and integration) (1 question), Linear algebra (1 question) Probability statistics (1 question) 2.
-Mechanics of Elastic Media and Structures (2 questions) 2.
-Contact and Compute Profit action (2 questions)
+Overseas students who undertook their undergraduate studies at Tohoku University do not need to give a presentation, but they will be asked about their (expected) graduation research and their research goals after admission, etc.